Henrico ID theft suspects fits description of Felony Lane Gang: Crime Insider

 HENRICO COUNTY, Va. – Crime Insider sources tell Jon Burkett the actions of suspects in recent Henrico car break-ins matches the description of the notorious Felony Lane Gang.

-The thieves are known for stealing victim’s purses and identification from cars and then try to match the description of the victims with disguises.
+The thieves are known for stealing victim’s purses and identification from cars and then match the description of the victims with disguises.

 The suspects will then go to a bank in a different jurisdiction and withdraw money out of the victims account.
 The gang is called the Felony Lane Gang because they go to the teller in a far lane of the bank, do their business and quickly leave.